abedElhady1/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: red
-Favorite food:
+Favorite food: meat balls
-Favorite musician/band:
+Favorite musician/band: no one
-Favorite movie:
+Favorite movie: sherlock
-Requested grade in the course:
+Requested grade in the course: 99